-The Shaw modem won't pass out static IPs automatically.
+The Rogers modem won't pass out static IPs automatically.
 You or your IT person will need to manually enter the assigned static IP information into your networking device.
-Shaw agents will assist with providing the IP address information and verifying the Shaw setup, but not with third party equipment such as routers or firewalls.
+Rogers agents will assist with providing the IP address information and verifying the Rogers setup, but not with third party equipment such as routers or firewalls.

-If the IP doesn't start working, remove power and all Ethernet connections to the Shaw modem.
+- If the IP doesn't start working, remove power and all Ethernet connections to the Rogers modem.

 - After 30 seconds, plug only the power cord back in.